joeaudette/playground/spa-stack/README.md

 This is just a little proof of concept to help me learn F# and polymer js

+I know all the buzz these days is about reactjs, angularjs, and aurelia, but myself I am more drawn towards web components and polymer with vanillajs.
+Web components are emerging web browser standards and therefore part of the web platform.
+It seems more future proof to learn and build things with web standards technology than to use the trendy js framework of the month or year.

+So my front end stack is web components and my back end stack is ASP.NET Core with C# and F# I'm just starting to learn F# and functional programming but I am very interested in it and want to try to use it as much as possible.

 Currently there is a basic polymer starter kit ui with a ToDo list compponent that talks to a web api written in C#.
 I'm in the process of translating the C# ToDoController into F# but not finished yet